mmbman/Katagiri/1984-03-22-Mindfulness-Talk-2.md

 **Same person:** But what I’m saying is that when you’re thinking about it, it’s already happened.

 **Katagiri Roshi:** Yeah, it already happened, because *the entire universe*, so-called in *total dynamic working*, means that which myriad beings exist in peace and harmony, that’s it.
 And then at that time the myriad beings must [relate] with each-other, in order to notice, in order to realize what each individual entity is.
 So very naturally all beings exist; that is *the entire universe*.
 “Entire universe” means all beings exist.
 But that is still an idea, so next moment, how does the entire universe exist?
-That why we say *total dynamic working*.
+That’s why we say *total dynamic working*.

 So total dynamic working as the whole entire universe means each individual must relate with *I*.
 Otherwise, function doesn’t come into [existence].